 These are the challenging and interesting questions that are being addressed by the University of South Wales’s Centre for Research in Futures and Innovation in a study for the UK Commission for Employment and Skills (UKCES) – the publicly funded, industry led organisation providing strategic leadership on skills and employment issues in the four home nations of the UK.

-Dr Martin Rhisiart, Reader at the South Wales Business School – and Director of the Centre for Research in Futures and Innovation – is working with a German partner, Z punkt, to deliver the research, which includes an analysis of trends and potential disruptions for the labour market, interviews with senior leaders from the UK and internationally, and 2030 scenarios for skills and employment in the UK.
+Prof. Martin Rhisiart of CRI-FI worked with a German partner, Z punkt, to deliver the research, which included an analysis of trends and potential disruptions for the labour market, interviews with senior leaders from the UK and internationally, and 2030 scenarios for skills and employment in the UK.

-The main report and results will be launched by UKCES in the first quarter of 2014.
+The main report and results were launched by UKCES in the first quarter of 2014.

 The Centre for Research in Futures and Innovation conducts Foresight work for a range of organisations.
 Recent funded projects for national agencies and research bodies have addressed themes such as innovation, research policy, skills, and the environment.